Martin Kenny: Career

+He was Sinn Féin's candidate in the 2014 Roscommon–South Leitrim by-election, in which he received 5,906 votes (17.7%) and was eliminated on the fifth count.
+He ran in the new Sligo–Leitrim constituency in the 2016 general election and was elected, with 6,356 votes (10.2%).

 In May 2016, Kenny alleged a number of serious instances of misconduct within the Garda Síochána.
 The main allegations included that gardaí were engaging informants who were active criminals, outside the Garda Covert Human Intelligence Sources programme.
 He also mentioned a number of instances including "robberies allegedly carried out by informants under the direction of gardaí", cases of entrapment made at the behest of Garda handlers, and an instance where "senior gardaí did not inform other members of the force of plans by a criminal gang to carry out attacks at the homes of gardaí".

 He also stated that two Gardaí had brought this to the attention of both Martin Callinan (former Commissioner of the Garda Síochána) and the former Minister of Justice, Alan Shatter, but their concerns were ignored.

+Kenny was re-elected in 2020, topping the poll with 15,035 votes (24.8%) and being elected on the first count.

+At the 2024 general election, Kenny was re-elected to the Dáil.